 Footy Photo Page

 This little boat is a lot of fun to sail.
 It is not as fast as a larger boat such as the V-32 when the wind is up.
 However, in mild wind conditions, when the water is almost calm, it can keep up surprisingly well.
-You really have to keep on your toes when sailing this Footy.
-It will tack in the time it takes to look at you watch if a gust hits it just right.
-I had to reduce the throw on the rudder to about 20 degrees--it was just too responsive for my reflexes.
+That is because an 8 inch wave is is equivalent to 20 foot seas for a real boat.
+You really have to keep on your toes when sailing a Footy.
+It will tack in the time it takes to glance at your watch if a gust hits it just right.
+I had to reduce the throw on the rudder to about half of what the other boats use.
 It can tack so quick that it will visibly hop up over it's own wake!
 The first time that happened I thought I hit a rock.
 This design does not stick its bow under water in 0 -10 mph conditions if built with the keel located as specified in the plans.

 A Footy is so convenient to carry in the car.
-It fits on the seat with the seat belt across the keel!
-If you have a pond near your work location, this boat is just right for a half-hour noon-time sail or a quick stop on the way home.
-You'd be surprised how many co-workers are interested in this little boat.
+It fits on the seat with the seat belt across the keel or you can hook the crane over a clothes hangar hook, and it doesn't even touch the seat.
+Do you know how many fully rigged Footys you can carry in VW?
+If you have a pond near your work location, this boat is just right for a half-hour, noon time sail or a quick stop on the way home.
+The most often heard comment is "Oh, isn't that cute!"
+See AMYA Footy Fleet Rules.

 "Wee 1"